Natalie Wood: Death

 On November 29, 1981, Wood died under mysterious circumstances at the age of 43 during the making of Brainstorm.
 She was on a weekend boat trip to Santa Catalina Island on board Splendour, a 58 ft motor yacht owned by her husband, Robert Wagner.

-She was found dead in the water.
+Subsequently, she was found dead in the water.
 Many of the circumstances are unknown; for example, it has never been determined how she entered the water.
 Wood was with Wagner, her Brainstorm co-star Christopher Walken, and Splendours captain Dennis Davern on the evening of November 28.
 (Note: There is still no explanation why Georgianne Walken did not accompany her husband Christopher on the Thanksgiving weekend boating trip.)

 Authorities recovered her body at 8 a.m. on November 29, 1 mi from the boat, with a small Valiant-brand inflatable dinghy beached nearby.
 Wagner said that she was not with him when he went to bed.
 The autopsy report revealed that she had bruises on her body and arms and an abrasion on her left cheek, but did not indicate how or when the injuries occurred.

 Davern had previously stated that Wood and Wagner argued that evening, which Wagner denied at the time.
 In his memoir Pieces of My Heart, Wagner admitted that he had an argument with Wood before she disappeared.
 The autopsy found that Wood's blood alcohol content was 0.14% and that there were traces of a motion-sickness pill and a painkiller in her bloodstream, both of which increase the effects of alcohol.

 The Los Angeles County coroner Thomas Noguchi ruled the cause of her death to be accidental drowning and hypothermia.
 According to Noguchi, Wood had been drinking and she may have slipped while trying to re-board the dinghy.
-Her sister Lana expressed doubts, alleging that Wood could not swim and had been "terrified" of water all her life, and that she would never have left the yacht on her own by dinghy.
-Two witnesses who were on a nearby boat stated that they had heard a woman scream for help during the night.
+Her sister Lana expressed doubts, alleging that Wood could not swim, had been "terrified" of water all her life, and that she would never have left the yacht on her own by dinghy.
+Two witnesses who were on a nearby boat, stated that they had heard a woman scream for help during the night.